BioSciResearch/optimus_bind_sample/CONTRIBUTING.md

     Submit pull request of [your-branch-name]
     to original repo at [develop]
 ```
 [NOTE: Commits may occur after pull request](https://help.github.com/en/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork).
 After code review, if changes need to be made, the pull request will automatically update with new commits.
-If you are to clone a forked directory, make sure you clone to a different directory than where you keep the origional clone.
+If you are to clone a forked directory, make sure you clone to a different directory than where you keep the original clone.

 [GitFlow extensions](https://danielkummer.github.io/git-flow-cheatsheet/) may provide useful for anything more complex.
-Primarily in regaurd to more complex branch managment and releases.
+Primarily in regard to more complex branch management and releases.
-(Extensions currently maintained at: [gitflow-avh](https://github.com/petervanderdoes/gitflow-avh))
+(Extensions currently maintained at: [GitFlow-avh](https://github.com/petervanderdoes/gitflow-avh))
 <br></details>
 [Pull request checklist](https://github.com/kylelobo/The-Documentation-Compendium/blob/master/en/PULL_REQUEST_TEMPLATE.md)